jero98772/attrez-c/README.md

 # mectools
-Some C data structs and algorithms that I often use.
+Some C data structs and algorithms that I use or find interesting.
 > *C and typesafety are like oil and water*
 -- Ancient Chinese proverb